Samatarx/Sneaker-Launch/README.md

 ## AWS

-- Deployed my site online rapidly using AWS Amplify for the first time
+Deployed my site online rapidly using AWS Amplify for the first time

 ## SEO

+Was able to obtain a high score for the

 ## Future_work